Do you think you can get 5 million visitors in 3 months with SEO?

-While asking SEO lacks on the Gawker Media channels of sites, Neil held to the basics.
+While addressing SEO shortages on the Gawker Media channels of sites, Neil stuck to the basics.

 By making substantive improvements to the company’s on-site optimization, link profiles, duplicate content concerns, image search optimization and site speed (as described in greater detail below), Neil and Gawker Media team’s were able to take absolutely ridiculous returns in a short period of time;

 The workers at Gawker Media didn’t make an excellent job of both publishing content frequently (which is required for improving the recognized authority and SEO keyword exposure) and writing on charming topics that promote community involvement.

 Sadly, a number of on-site optimization mistakes were limiting search engines from understanding the purpose of this expanded content, containing all of the following: